We provide you with an overview of laws and measures adopted in connection with COVID-19

 The extraordinary situation declared on March 11 remains in place, while the national emergency expired.

 Changes to Act No. 404/2011 on Residence of Aliens in effect during the situation of crisis:

 Entry to Slovakia:

-We would like to highlight that even after the reopening of the Foreign Police offices, police officers will only serve clients with appointments and only provide the service for which the appointment was made.
-Therefore, if in need of information, we would recommend to reach out to the Foreign Police offices via phone, email or in written form using the contact of the relevant authority at.
+If in need of information, we would recommend reaching out to the Foreign Police offices via phone, email or in written form using the contact of the relevant authority at.